Test Runner (Twister)

 Fixtures

 Some tests require additional setup or special wiring specific to the test.
 Running the tests without this setup or test fixture may fail.
-A testcase can specify the fixture it needs which can then be matched with hardware capability of a board and the fixtures it supports via the command line or using the hardware map file.
+A test scenario can specify the fixture it needs which can then be matched with hardware capability of a board and the fixtures it supports via the command line or using the hardware map file.

 Fixtures are defined in the hardware map file as a list: